-Implementation of the Household Hazardous Waste Extended Producer Responsibility Law will begin with a manufacturer stewardship organization registration in early 2025 and a collection plan to be implemented sometime in 2026.
+Implementation of the HHW Extended Producer Responsibility (EPR) Law will begin with a manufacturer stewardship organization registration in early 2025 and a collection plan to be implemented sometime in 2026.
 ANR's initial implementation includes developing guidance, a website, and hosting stakeholder meetings.
 ANR will be responsible for ensuring compliance of all covered manufacturers and their products under this new law.

 Diversion Status: In 2022, 689.5 tons of HHW/VSQG hazardous waste were collected by SWMEs, which was down from 983.5 tons in 2021.
 By weight, oil and latex based paints are the most common products collected at HHW facilities and events.
-The 2018 Waste Composition Study estimated that less than 0.5%, or 1,489 tons, of the waste stream was HHW.
-This shows that strong efforts have been made to keep HHW/VSQG hazardous waste out of the waste stream, but there is still room for improvement.
+The 2023 Waste Composition Study estimated that 0.7% (2,469 tons), of the Vermont municipal solid waste stream, by weight, was HHW.
+While strong efforts have been made to keep HHW/VSQG hazardous waste out of the waste stream, the slight increase of HHW in the trash from the 0.4% HHW found in the 2018 study and the fact that there was three and a half times more HHW in the trash in 2023 than was collected in 2022, shows there is still room for improvement.
 Since this waste poses such serious risks to human health and the environment, it is imperative that the goal continue to be zero HHW disposal.

-In 2022, the statewide participation rate was 6%, with SWMEs serving between 0.5% to 20% of households in a region annually.
+In 2022, the statewide participation rate at HHW facilities and events was 6%, with SWMEs serving between 0.5% to 20% of households in a region annually.
 SWMEs with permanent HHW facilities tend to have higher participation rates than those with only two yearly HHW collection events.
 Considering the frequency with which HHW needs to be disposed of and the accessibility of collection programs, 14% is generally considered a successful participation rate goal.
 Because of the hazardous characteristics of HHW/VSQG Hazardous Waste, there is a need to both reduce use of HHW and increase participation in order to prevent hazardous materials from being disposed of in the landfill or through other improper disposal methods, such as down the drain.